tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 # Privacy policy

-We at Abandon, Inc. (together with our affiliates, “AbandonAI”, “we”, “our” or “us”) respect your privacy and are strongly committed to keeping secure any information we obtain from you or about you.
-This Privacy Policy describes our practices with respect to Personal Information we collect from or about you when you use our website, applications, and services (collectively, “Services”).
+We at Abandon, Inc. (together with our affiliates, "AbandonAI", "we", "our" or "us") respect your privacy and are strongly committed to keeping secure any information we obtain from you or about you.
+This Privacy Policy describes our practices with respect to Personal Information we collect from or about you when you use our website, applications, and services (collectively, "Services").
 This Privacy Policy does not apply to content that we process on behalf of customers of our business offerings, such as our API.
 Our use of that data is governed by our customer agreements covering access to and use of those offerings.

-For information about how we collect and use training information to develop our language models that power ChatGPT and other Services, and your choices with respect to that information, please see this help center article.
+For information about how we collect and use training information to develop our language models that power our AI services and other Services, and your choices with respect to that information, please see our help center article.

 ## 1. Personal information we collect

-We collect personal information relating to you (“Personal Information”) as follows:
+We collect personal information relating to you ("Personal Information") as follows:

 **Personal Information You Provide**: We collect Personal Information if you create an account to use our Services or communicate with us as follows:

-* Account Information: When you create an account with us, we will collect information associated with your account, including your name, contact information, account credentials, payment card information, and transaction history, ( collectively, “Account Information”).
+* Account Information: When you create an account with us, we will collect information associated with your account, including your name, contact information, account credentials, payment card information, and transaction history, ( collectively, "Account Information").
-* User Content: When you use our Services, we collect Personal Information that is included in the input, file uploads, or feedback that you provide to our Services (“Content”).
+* User Content: When you use our Services, we collect Personal Information that is included in the input, file uploads, or feedback that you provide to our Services ("Content").
-* Communication Information: If you communicate with us, we collect your name, contact information, and the contents of any messages you send (“Communication Information”).
+* Communication Information: If you communicate with us, we collect your name, contact information, and the contents of any messages you send ("Communication Information").
 * Social Media Information: We have pages on social media sites like Instagram, Facebook, Medium, Twitter, YouTube and LinkedIn.
-When you interact with our social media pages, we will collect Personal Information that you elect to provide to us, such as your contact details (collectively, “Social Information”).
+When you interact with our social media pages, we will collect Personal Information that you elect to provide to us, such as your contact details (collectively, "Social Information").
 In addition, the companies that host our social media pages may provide us with aggregate information and analytics about our social media activity.

-**Personal Information We Receive Automatically From Your Use of the Services**: When you visit, use, or interact with the Services, we receive the following information about your visit, use, or interactions (“Technical Information”):
+**Personal Information We Receive Automatically From Your Use of the Services**: When you visit, use, or interact with the Services, we receive the following information about your visit, use, or interactions ("Technical Information"):

 * Log Data: Information that your browser automatically sends when you use our Services.
 Log data includes your Internet Protocol address, browser type and settings, the date and time of your request, and how you interact with our website.